A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Empirical Study

 For categorical covariates, we fitted contingency tables of latent class by covariate level and used chi-square tests to assess association.
 Education and urban status showed no evidence of class-related differences (education: $\chi^2(3)=0.87$, $p=0.83$; urban/rural residence: $\chi^2(2)=0.68$, $p=0.71$).
 Likewise, there was no strong evidence of association for religion, sexual orientation, race/ethnicity, voting behaviour, or marital status (all $p>0.09$).
 In contrast, some background variables displayed statistically detectable differences.
 Native English speakers were more likely to belong to Class~2 than non-native speakers ($\chi^2(1)=9.78$, $p=0.0018$), and handedness also showed a significant association with class membership ($\chi^2(2)=17.54$, $p<0.001$).

 Gender emerged as the most interpretable and strong correlate of latent class membership.
 A chi-square test of the class-by-gender table (Female/Male/Other) indicated a clear association ($\chi^2(2)=150.28$, $p<0.001$).
 To make use of the soft class information, we also compared the distributions of the posterior probabilities $p_i$ across gender groups.
-A Kruskal--Wallis test confirmed differences in $P(\text{Class 2} \mid \text{responses})$ by gender ($\chi^2(2)=200.2$, $p<0.001$), and a Wilcoxon rank-sum test restricted to male versus female respondents indicated a highly significant shift in location ($p<0.001$).
+A Kruskal--Wallis test confirmed differences in $P(\text{Class 2} \mid \text{responses})$ by gender ($\chi^2(2)=200.2$, $p<0.001$), and a Wilcoxon rank-sum test restricted to male versus female respondents indicated a highly significant shift in location ($p<0.001$). {Note that the detected DIF should not be interpreted as DIF with respect to gender, native language, or handedness.
+These variables were not used to define the latent classes, and their associations with class membership were examined only after model estimation.
+Thus, the flagged items indicate class-specific DIF under the fitted latent mixture model, while the background-variable analysis provides only partial descriptive context for the latent classes.}

 We also compared the baseline one-class model to evaluate how gender-related differences manifest when mixture structure is omitted.
 In the one-class IRT model, females showed clearly higher latent trait estimates than males (t=22.2, p<.001; difference $\approx$ 0.53 SD).
 This large mean shift is consistent with the idea that a single-population model compresses gender differences into the latent scale, whereas the two-class model instead captures them as differences in class membership probabilities.